CS50Spring2023/nuggets2-team9-plankton/DESIGN.md

 	During the initialization of the game, randomly load the gold into valid coordinates (accessible to players)
 * addPlayer:
 	When a player enters the game, randomly add them into a valid spot (accessible to players, doesn't currently contain gold)
-* handleMove:
+* handleMessage:
-	Given the coordinate a player is attempting to move to, determine if they're allowed to.
-If so, allow them to move, if there's gold, handle that accordingly (update player struct and global game status).
+	Handle the message received from the client accordingly.
+If it is "Q", quit the game.
+If it is any other key, k, find the coordinate a player is attempting to move to, and determine if they're allowed to move.
+If so, call function to move player.
+If there's gold, handle that accordingly (update player struct and global game status).
 If there's another player there, handle that accordingly.
 Then, update the game accordingly.
 * updateGame:
 	Has helper functions updateGold, updateVisibility, and updateSeen
+* isVisibile:
+	Checks the visibility of each point on the grid from a player's location, (pr, pc).

 ### Pseudo code for each Function

 > For any non-trivial function, add a level-4 #### header and provide tab-indented pseudocode.
 > This pseudocode should be independent of the programming language.

+#### isVisible()
+**** Andra is working on this rn **** for wall element (wr, wc) in grid array
+	if pr > wr
+		for (int row = pr+1; row < wr; row++)

 ### Major data structures